jilldune/Notificationjs/README.md

     // Prompt
     const {prompt} = new Prompt(); // Extracting the prompt method - inline (Class Object Destructuring)
 ```
-The prompt and notification methods accepts a Javascript object as parameters
+The prompt and notification methods accepts a Javascript object as parameters or arguments
 ```Javascript
     prompt({}); // prompt method